rwsayaman/TCGA_PanCancer_Immune_Genetics/Code/eQTLs_sQTLs/README.md

 This section describes eQTL and sQTL analysis in TCGA and GTEx data.
 For GTEx data, eQTL summary statistics across tissues were downloaded from https://gtexportal.org/home/index.html.
 For the TCGA dataset, the gene expression matrix was downloaded from  https://gdc.cancer.gov/about-data/publications/pancanatlas and analysis was conducted locally.

 ## Citations
-Please cite Sayaman, Saad et al., Immunity 2021 when using the data and code contained here in.
+Please cite the following when using the data and code contained here in:
+* Sayaman, Saad, Heimann, et al., STAR Protocols (2022).
+Analytic pipelines to assess the relationship between immune response and germline genetics in human tumors. https://doi.org/10.1016/j.xpro.2022.101809
 * Sayaman, Saad et al., Immunity (2021).
 Germline genetic contribution to the immune landscape of cancer. https://doi.org/10.1016/j.immuni.2021.01.011